mateusluizfb/crawley-ex/README.md

 # Crawley

-Crawley is an elixir package that scrap the Github API searching for repos to download and then zip and upload them to a S3 bucket.
+Crawley is an elixir package that scraps the Github API searching for repos to download and then zip and upload them to a S3 bucket.

 Before you run anything, remember to create an `.env` file like this: